niaid/dsb/README.md

 ## Suggested Step V: cluster annotation based on average dsb normalized protein values

-dsb normalized values aid in interpretation of clustering results since the background cell population is centered around 0 for each protein and the positive values lie on an interpretable scale.
+dsb normalized values aid in interpreting clustering results since the background cell population is centered around 0 for each protein and the positive values lie on an interpretable scale.
 The values for each cell represent the log number of standard deviations of a given protein from the expected noise as reflected by the protein distribution in empty droplets +/- the residual of the fitted model to the cell-intrinsic technical component.

 ``` r
 # calculate the average of each protein separately for each cluster